Eating and drinking

 Sights and attractions

 - As many of Dubai's attractions are architectural, you can do a lot for free, including seeing the Burj Khalifa and Big Bus Tour, which are infinitely more impressive when viewed from the outside.
 Of course, if you go inside, then you'll need to pay for something (such as a meal).
-Find out more on my Dubai attractions page.
+Find out more on my Dubai Things to do page.

 - The souks, Dubai Creek and Bastakiya area (the old part of town), can be done in a rather pleasant afternoon.